AlexisHuvier/PyMine/README.md

 # PyMine

  Minecraft Server in Python

- WARNING : This server has been tested in 1.14 and could not work on older versions
+ WARNING : This server has been tested in 1.15.2 and could not work on others versions

 ## Dependances

 - Python 3